Label Embedding via Low-Coherence Matrices: Experiment details

 \subsubsection{LSHTC1}

 The proposed embedding strategy adopts a 2-layer neural network architecture, employing a hidden layer of 4096 neurons with ReLU activation.
-The output of the neural network is normalized to have a Euclidean norm of 1 since the embedding vectors typically have a Euclidean norm close to 1.
+The output of the neural network is normalized to have a Euclidean norm of 1.
 An Adamax optimizer with a learning rate of $0.001$ is utilized together with a batch size of 128 for training.
 The model is trained for a total of 5 epochs.
 In order to effectively manage the learning rate, a scheduler is deployed, which scales down the learning rate by a factor of 0.1 at the second epoch.

 Our cross-entropy baseline retains a similar network architecture to the embedding strategy, with an adjustment in the output layer to reflect the number of classes.
-Here, the learning rate is $0.01$ and the batch size is increased to 2048 for training.
-The model undergoes training for a total of 10 epochs, with a scheduler set to decrease the learning rate after the fifth epoch.
+Here, the learning rate is $0.01$ and the batch size is 128 for training.
+The model undergoes training for a total of 5 epochs, with a scheduler set to decrease the learning rate after the third epoch.

 Finally, the squared loss baseline follows the architecture of our cross-entropy baseline, with the learning rate and batch size mirroring the parameters of the embedding strategy.
 As with the embedding strategy, the output is normalized.
 The model is trained for a total of 5 epochs, and the learning rate is scheduled to decrease after the third epoch.